In the sprawling metropolis of ancient Rome, where emperors ruled and gladiators fought, the job market was as diverse as the empire itself.

 In a society where political assassination was not uncommon, the Praegustator was both a guardian and a potential sacrificial lamb.

-The Praegustator required a keen sense of taste and smell, as well as a deep knowledge of various types of food and preparation methods.
+The Praegustator required a keen sense of taste and smell, as well as knowledge of various types of food and preparation methods.

-The Praegustator had to be able to detect subtle irregularities that might indicate the presence of poison.
+The Praegustator needed to detect subtle irregularities that might indicate the presence of poison.

 This was a specialized skill set, honed through training and experience, making the Praegustator a valuable member of any noble household or imperial entourage.